BerryMelon/BMTokenView/README.md

   will be called so you can handle height changes.

 ### 2. AutoLayout
   BMTokenView supports autolayout.
-Just drag an UIView to your viewcontroller, and set it up <b>with an initial height constraint.</b> Connect the heightConstraint to
+Just drag an UIView to your viewcontroller and name it BMTokenView.
+Set it up <b>with an initial height constraint.</b> Connect the heightConstraint to
   ```
   @IBOutlet public var heightConstraint:NSLayoutConstraint
   ```
-  once connected, BMTokenView's height will be automatacally controlled through the constraint.
+  once connected, BMTokenView's height will be automatically controlled through the constraint.

 ## Usage